 Note: I am not affiliated with or receiving any form of compensation from any of the businesses mentioned.
+La Concha Resort and Condado Ocean Club hotels did provide some complimentary experiences during my and Kenny’s visit.
 I just want you all to go have a great time exploring where I’m from♥️

 Puerto Rico is a small island in the Caribbean, just over 1,000 miles southeast of Miami, FL.
 At only 35 miles x 100 miles in dimension, this island is small but bursting with flavor, culture and a great time!
 But how did it come to be?

 Puerto Rico was once inhabited by the indigenous Taino tribe.
 The Tainos are native to the Caribbean and flourished in nearby islands like Haiti and the Dominican Republic.
 An organized people, the Taino were skilled in agriculture, fishing and hunting.
 They had an organized, hierarchical, paternal society comprised of chiefs and sub-chiefs.
 Tainos practiced a polytheistic religion, worshipping various gods and goddesses called Zemi.
 The Zemi controlled functions of the universe, similar to the roles of gods and goddesses in Greek mythology or Haitian Voodoo Iwa.